hfraser/puppet-nginx-php/README.md

 # nginxphp
-Install and configure Nginx with PHP-FPM.
+Puppet Module to install and configure Nginx with PHP-FPM.
 This module will also allow you to install a proper PHP environment.

 dependencies:
   'puppetlabs/apt', '>=1.1.0'